ansamAY/End-to-End-Data-Engineering-using-Azure-/README.md

 ##  Authentication Notes

-Edit posrtgres file with host , user and password
+Edit the PostgreSQL file with host, user ,and password